-Associated Press reports that Punxsutawney Phil "emerged" from his burrow on Gobbler's Knob this overcast morning and did not saw his own shadow, meaning we'll see a short winter and early spring according to folklore.
+Reuters reports that Punxsutawney Phil "emerged" from his burrow on Gobbler's Knob this morning and saw his own shadow, which means, according to folklore, we'll see a long winter and a late arrival for spring weather this year.
 (Results from your local groundhog may vary.)

 If a Groundhog Sees His Shadow, Why MORE Winter?